CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.3 Clients on Windows 10.txt

 ### 1.3 Delimitation

-Based on the SYS.2.1 General Client block, this block contains specific requirements that must be observed and fulfilled for the secure operation of clients under the Windows 10 operating system in addition to the requirements from the SYS.2.1 General Client block.
+Based on the SYS.2.1 General Client block, this block contains specific requirements that must be observed and fulfilled for the secure operation of clients under the Windows 10 operating system in addition to the requirements of the SYS.2.1 General Client block.
 The included requirements must always be considered in conjunction with the requirements of the "General Client".
 Protection against advanced and persistent threats must be realized by meeting additional requirements of the different layers of modernized IT-Grundschutz.

 2 risk situation
 -----------------